-Path Offset Type: Regular Offset: V 0.030 in

-A Miter: 1.00 0.030 in 🚖 Inline version

-Cancel OK

-Inline appears as a black line Check th iis box
+Path Offset × Type: Regular Offset: Miter: 1.00 ∨ 0.030 n ♦ Inline version ⊡ Inset Offset Cancel OK Inline appears as a black line Check th is box

 • A practical example of using Path Offset is when you have a font that is too thin to cut at the size you need.
 Applying a very small Offset can make the difference in whether or not text can be cut at certain small sizes.
 In the case below, the 1" lettering was offset by only 0.005":